-Epcot Food and Wine is back and better than ever this year in 2019!
-My absolute favorite time of year is coming soon and I can’t wait to experience the 2019 Epcot Food and Wine Festival!
-I’m more excited than ever before to taste my way around World Showcase at all the Food and Wine Marketplaces!
+EPCOT Food and Wine is back in 2020, and it’s going to be the most different festival you’ve experienced yet!
+My absolute favorite time of year is coming soon and even with all the changes, I can’t wait to experience the 2020 EPCOT Food and Wine Festival!
+We’re excited to taste our way around World Showcase at all the Food and Wine Marketplaces, so come with us!

-That’s why I’ve put together this information guide about the 2019 Epcot International Food and Wine Festival for you so you and your family can be prepared and have the best time possible!
+In this post, we’ve put together this information guide to the 2020 EPCOT International Food and Wine Festival for you so you and your family can be prepared and have the best time possible!

-Below I’m posting an in-depth guide to all the information you will need for your visit to the Food and Wine Festival in Epcot this year including: Dates, Prices, Menus, Reviews of the Food, Tips and just General Food and Wine Festival Info.
+Below I’m posting all the info you will need for your visit to the Food and Wine Festival in EPCOT this year including Dates, Prices, Menus, Reviews of the Food, Tips and just General Food and Wine Festival Info.

-UPDATE 10/15/19): Full Reviews for Food Marketplaces added with photos and prices!
+Of course, we will have Full Reviews for all the Food Marketplaces added with photos and prices!

 - Epcot Food and Wine Festival Menus Guide